-Impairment losses on financial assets represented the net effect of reversal of impairment losses on trade receivable and impairment losses on deposits for purchase of raw materials and other receivables, which decreased by approximately HK\$52.3 million, or approximately 74.6% from approximately HK\$70.1 million for the year ended 31 December 2022 to approximately HK\$17.8 million for the year ended 31 December 2023.
+Impairment losses on financial assets represented the net effect of reversal of impairment losses on trade receivable and impairment losses on deposits for purchase of raw materials and other receivables, which increased by approximately HK\$29.4 million, or approximately 165.2% from approximately HK\$17.8 million for the year ended 31 December 2023 to approximately HK\$47.2 million for the year ended 31 December 2024.

-Impairment losses on property, plant and equipment and long-term prepayments
+Impairment losses on property, plant and equipment and prepayments

-As at 31 December 2023, the carrying amounts of property, plant and equipment and long-term prepayments before recognition of impairment losses belong to the reporting segment of optical fibres were approximately HK\$10.2 million and HK\$39.4 million respectively.
-Due to the operating loss and temporary production suspension of the Group's manufacturing and trading of optical fibres, management concluded there were indications of impairment and performed an impairment assessment on these assets as at 31 December 2023 to determine the recoverable amount of this cash-generating unit ("CGU") to which the assets belong based on value in use of the CGU.
+As at 31 December 2024, the net carrying amounts of property, plant and equipment and prepayments, attributed to the reporting segment of optical fibres before recognition of impairment losses for the year, were approximately HK\$226.0 million and HK\$16.5 million respectively.
+Due to the operating loss and temporary production suspension of the Group's manufacturing and trading of optical fibres, management concluded there were indications of impairment and performed an impairment assessment on these assets as at 31 December 2024 to determine the recoverable amount of this cash-generating unit ("CGU") to which the assets belong based on value in use of the CGU.

 The recoverable amount of the relevant assets was determined on the basis of their value in use by using discounted cash flow method.
-Impairment losses on property, plant and equipment and long-term prepayments amounting to approximately HK\$5.8 million and HK\$22.4 million respectively were recognised during the year to reduce the carrying amount of the CGU to its recoverable amount.
+Impairment losses on prepayments amounting to approximately HK\$13.1 million was recognised during the year to reduce the carrying amount of the CGU to its recoverable amount.